d-0] (Visited 3,310 times, 1 visits today)

 Wells Street is home to an eclectic array of boutiques and other retail establishments.
 Big-box retailing is available at the nearby Clybourn Corridor, and Cobbler Square is within walking distance of Oak Street boutiques and Michigan Avenue’s Magnificent Mile shops.

 Dining, nightlife.
 Wells Street is a destination restaurant row, with a wide and growing variety of eating and drinking establishments and outdoor dining along its broad sidewalks.
-A new Hash Browns Café is opening soon at Division and Wells.

 Just east along Division is another strip of bars and restaurants.
 Head a block south on State St toward Rush St and the dining and nightlife scene intensifies even further.